AdobeDocs/uxp-photoshop/src/pages/guides/uxp-basics/index.md

 #### Alchemist Plugin by Jaroslav Bereza
 The third-party [Alchemist plugin](../../linktbd.md) is ideal for developers who need to use batchPlay in their Photoshop plugins.
 It basically listens to every event in Photoshop and produces a log suitable for use in batchPlay calls.
 Alchemist also contains an inspector that can be used to browse the Photoshop DOM.

+#### HTML Playground
+The [HTML PLayground](https://github.com/adobe-uxp/ps-uxp-html-playground) plugin is designed to make it simple to test out simple HTML layouts in Photoshop using UXP's layout engine.
+To use this, install the plugin using the UXP Developer Tool.

 #### batchPlay Logger for ExtendScript developers

 Plug the [ExtendScript BatchPlay logger](https://github.com/adobe-uxp/ps-es-to-uxp) jsx code into your ExtendScript project, and it will print out all your `executeAction` and `executeActionGet` methods in a format suitable for use with UXP's BatchPlay.